 When Classes Start ...

-See Degree Check to see who your Advisor is and to contact them via email.
-For help determining who you should see, contact the Academic Advising Center at 303.556.2481 or via email at CCDACC.email@example.com.
+View your Degree Works (found on the Student Tab in CCDConnect) to see who your Academic Advisor is and to contact them via email.
+For help determining which Advisor you should see, please contact the Academic Advising Center at 303.556.2481 or via email at CCDACC.firstname.lastname@example.org.

 Parking Spots on Campus